EricDelerue/cornermusic/README.md

 ## Note:

-The author did not complete the test, but hopes to have achieved the necessary and sufficient features to allow technicians to evaluate his skills and potential.

-The following functionalities do not appear in the project:
+The following functionalities do not appear in the project but they will be implemented soon:

 - implement a search filter to sort the list over the song length, the genre and the price.